Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUW0PPX/new-world-map">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G8WU7V94E/vector-does-a-good-job">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">While continuing to use the hot air balloon to search for the oil, it's decided<br>that Ishigami Village needs to take up agriculture to prevent future food shortages, as well<br>as to produce preserved food for their upcoming sea voyage.</p>
+<p align="center">Takumi has found the trading company that owns the sunken ship.
+When he returns it,<br>he is introduced to a variety of interesting spices.
+An idea for a new dish<br>immediately comes to mind!</p>
 </td>
 </tr>
 </table>